Abacus a strong financial solution for cancer patients looking to sell life insurance policy

 “It’s the same algorithm effectively for every client.
 We’re not looking at this client and saying we’re going to offer you less because of any random factors.
 What we’re saying is, that this is the math and we walk every client through that same exact process.”

 Typically, the initial call and determining whether Abacus will be able to fund the viatical settlement is less than 30 minutes.
 (You can contact Abacus at (800) 561-4148.)
 After that, Abacus encourages the policyholder to speak with their family.
 If the policyholder determines a viatical settlement is right for them, there is a 15-minute closing interview.
 Abacus will issue documents that the policyholder will have to fill out and have a notary sign.
-Once the paperwork is received, Abacus will transfer the funds via a bank wire to the policyholder’s account.
+Once the paperwork is received, Abacus will transfer the funds via bank wire to the policyholder’s account.

 At that point, the cancer patient can use the money for whatever they choose.

 Why can Abacus process a settlement in days – as few as three to seven days – rather than several weeks, in many cases?
 The policyholder deals directly with Abacus, which has funding available for disbursement.
-It really is that simple – one-on-one between you and Abacus, and then money is wired from Abacus into your bank account.
+It really is that simple – one-on-one between you and Abacus, and then the money is wired from Abacus into your bank account.

 A strong financial solution